Gaziantepspor: Support

-The club enjoy most of their support from the city and surrounding provinces.
-Their main ultra group is called Gençlik 27, meaning the Youth 27, as number 27 corresponds to the province's code.
+The club enjoyed most of their support from the city and surrounding provinces.
+Their main ultra group was called Gençlik 27, meaning the Youth 27, as number 27 corresponds to the province's code.
 Gençlik 27 was founded in 1996 by Hasan Günoğlu also known as Hasan Reis (Reis meaning Boss).
-The supporter group are renowned for creating a great atmosphere at home games with their red flares flags and are found in the 5th and 6th stands behind the goal.
-Gaziantepspor fans also are known for being proud of their Anatolian heritage, playing national Turku Anadolu music, causing trouble, causing fights, violence and many crowd trouble is reported at games, which is caused by every fan and club in Turkish football as it is more than religion for the Turkish population.
+The supporter group were renowned for creating a great atmosphere at home games with their red flares flags and were found in the 5th and 6th stands behind the goal.
+Gaziantepspor fans were also known for being proud of their Anatolian heritage, playing national Turku Anadolu music, causing trouble, causing fights, violence and much crowd trouble was reported at games, which is caused by every fan and club in Turkish football as it is more than religion for the Turkish population.